-When we work with a data and we ask users to input the values there can be numerous number of formats in which a user can provide us with values, such as user can provide a decimal value and a non decimal value, CDEC function in VBA helps us to convert any value to a decimal value and it is a inbuilt function in excel.
+When we work with a data, and we ask users to input the values, there can be a numerous number of formats in which a user can provide us with values, such as user can provide a decimal value and a nondecimal value, CDEC function in VBA helps us to convert any value to a decimal value, and it is an inbuilt function in excel.

-Below is the syntax of the CDEC function in VBA.
+Below is the syntax of the CDEC function.

 Expression: This is nothing but the value that we are trying to convert to the decimal data type.
 This could be either a direct numerical value or a variable that holds the numerical value.

 - Before we see how to convert the value to decimal data types, let me brief you about the decimal data type in detail.

 - Common numerical data types that we use is “Long, Integer, and Double.”
 There is no special data type as “Decimal” available to hold long decimal values.
 Long & Integer data types convert the number to the whole number even though the decimal value is assigned to them.

 - So, to store decimal values to the variables, we need to declare the variable as a “Variant” data type.
 Then by using the VBA CDEC function, we can convert to the decimal data type.

 - To store decimal values up to 14 digits, we can use the “Double” data type, but by using the VBA CDEC conversion function, we can store 28 decimal places.